-Ground cover plants are very useful for areas where minimal maintenance is desired and as an alternative to turf grass.
-Zone 4 ground covers must be hardy to winter temperatures of -30 to – 20 degrees Fahrenheit (-34 to -28 C.).
+Groundcover plants are very useful for areas where minimal maintenance is desired and as an alternative to turf grass.
+Zone 4 groundcovers must be hardy to winter temperatures of -30 to -20 degrees F. (-34 to -29 C.).
 While this may limit some of the choices, there are still plenty of options for the cold zone gardener.
-Cold hardy ground covers are also useful as protection for semi-hardy plant’s roots, minimizing most weeds and creating a carpet of color that seamlessly integrates the rest of the garden into a Monet-like swath of tones and textures.
+Cold hardy groundcovers are also useful as protection for semi-hardy plant’s roots, minimizing most weeds, and creating a carpet of color that seamlessly integrates the rest of the garden into a Monet-like swath of tones and textures.

-In zone 4, the winters can be very harsh and cold, often accompanied by chill winds and heavy snow and ice.
+In zone 4, the winters can be very harsh and cold, often accompanied by chill winds, heavy snow, and ice.
 These conditions may be difficult for some plants.
 This is where plants for zone 4 ground coverage come into play.
-Not only are they hardy in winter but they thrive in the short, hot summer and add different seasonal interest year round.
+Not only are they hardy in winter but they thrive in the short, hot summer and add different seasonal interest year-round.

-Creeping juniper is one of the hardiest evergreen plants, is quick to establish and comes in varieties that range from nearly a foot tall to just 6 inches.
-It also has several cultivars with foliage ranging from silvery blue, grayish green and even plum tones in winter.
+Creeping juniper is one of the hardiest evergreen plants, is quick to establish and comes in varieties that range from nearly a foot tall (31 cm.) to just 6 inches (15 cm.).
+It also has several cultivars with foliage ranging from silvery blue, grayish green, and even plum tones in winter.

 Other foliar forms also produce small but sweet flowers in spring and summer.
 Some of these are: